Bicester Village Privacy Notice

 We retain personal data for as long as it is required for the purposes described in this Notice.

 We apply careful analysis to make sure we only hold your personal data for as long as it is needed to manage guest services, for legal reasons or other business purposes.
-We will link Hands-Free Shopping and VIP card transaction information to your Privilege or VIP account, where you have one.
+We will link Guest Services and VIP card transaction information to your Privilege or VIP account, where you have one.

 Where possible, we anonymise personal data so that we can continue to use it for analytical purposes.
 In cases where this is not possible, we will delete the personal data.
 If neither anonymisation nor deletion is possible, (for example, because your personal information has been stored in backup archives), then we will securely store your personal data and isolate it from any further processing until it is deleted.